Login and Registration Forms in CodeIgniter 3 and MySQL

 MODIFY `id` int(11) NOT NULL AUTO_INCREMENT, AUTO_INCREMENT=1;

-There are three views for home page (home.php), signup page (signup.php) and login page (login.php).
-Additionally, there will be a custom css file and a small piece of JavaScripts for showing/hiding password in login page.
+There are three views for the home page (home.php), signup page (signup.php) and login page (login.php).
+Additionally, there will be a custom css file and a small piece of JavaScript for showing/hiding the password in the login page.
 Let us take a look at them one by one.

 View for Home Page